 Expectations about how life will be in the aftermath are such a challenge to formulate since whatever dreams we might have harbored beforehand are now lost.
 There is that ambient level of pain ready to boil over the in the soul it simmers in.
 We all feel it.

-It is mandatory to change our expectations otherwise we lock ourselves away into a permanent state of disappointment.
-It is as though, in an instant, we are required to stop all that we have worked and dreamed of and start anew.
-That was an easy sentence to roll out into a couple dozen words.
-Yet, not a thought that one is willing to entertain, (should we have a choice in this matter.)
-In the end, we are not offered a choice.
+It is mandatory to change our expectations; otherwise, we lock ourselves away into a permanent state of disappointment.
+It is as though, in an instant, we are required to abandon what we have worked and dreamed of and start anew.
+That was an easy sentence to roll out, Yet, not a thought one is willing to entertain, (should we have a choice in this matter.)
+In the end, we have no choice.

 While suicide of a loved one represents the pinnacle of despair I have experienced, I see tragic examples all around me.
-The media constantly feeds us a stream of examples.
-Like soldiers coming home dead or disfigured physically in ways that are visible.
-Then those, like us, emotional disfigured and that cannot be seen.
-Soldiers are required to discover a "NEW ME,” as well.
+The media feeds us a steady stream of cases; like soldiers coming home dead or disfigured physically and mental (you know the invisible things.)
+Then those, like us, emotionally damaged.
+Soldiers are required to discover a new "Me,” as well.

-I am emotionally disfigured and the only one that can see it in old photographs.
-Others, unaware of suicide probably just think I have “an attitude.”
-The suicide instantly transformed me into a stoic character on the outside.
-However; on the inside, I vigorously struggle . . . not to be.
+I realize I am emotionally disfigured.
+I can see it in old photographs.
+Others, unaware of the suicide, probably think I have an attitude.
+My wife's suicide instantly transformed me into a stoic character.
+On the inside, I vigorously struggle . . .
+Not to be.

 In whatever manner, you have to assess this for yourself.
 Only you can decide if you are going to move ahead with life.
-It is a huge effort to discover an approach and it takes a lot of stamina to continue the pursuit.
-If you don’t, the default is choosing to “stay stuck,” right where you are.
-No one can budge you from your position, really.
-This is a choice that only “YOU” can make.
-It cannot be made and then administered to you.
+It is a huge effort to discover an approach, and it takes a lot of stamina to continue the pursuit.
+If you fail, the default is to “stay stuck.
+No one can budge you, It requires a conscious decision on your part.
+This is a choice only “YOU” can make.
+It cannot be administered on you.

 Moving ahead is about three things:

-[Note: There are others in painful situations, similar to us, yet others that endure more painful circumstances.]
+[Note: There are others in painful circumstances.
+Though we are reluctant to admit it . . . others more painful than our own.

 Third, is watching out for situations you are yet to encounter.
-This is the essence of the role we jointly share in a Survivor of Suicide support groups.
+In essence, a role we jointly share in a Survivor of Suicide support groups.

-This is all HARD work.
-I was personally helped by others with strong seasoned oversight.
-I really, I don’t think I would have ever even started the reconstruction task any other way?
+All three demand significant work.
+Others personally helped me with robust and seasoned oversight.
+I really, I doubt I would have ever even started the reconstruction task any other way?

 AND . . .
 I have never known anyone doing any one of these things well, on their own.

-This was written after an SOS session that concluded the YEAR 2011.
-The message is still the same.
+This article was written after an SOS session that concluded the YEAR 2011.
+I have revised the text for clarification; however, the message is still the same.
 I hope you are moving ahead.

 blessings aa, douglas